 How Does Sequestration Work?

-You will meet with one of our bankruptcy experts who will explain the options available to you.
 If you decide sequestration is the best option, you would complete an application to the Accountant in Bankruptcy applying for your sequestration.
-Once your sequestration has been awarded you are protected from any creditors taking legal action against you.

 Your Trustee’s main duty in the sequestration is to take control of your assets and, if required, realise them for the benefit of your creditors.
 Your Trustee will also review your income and expenditure and assess whether you can afford to make a monthly income contribution to your Sequestration.
 Both duties are very similar to the responsibilities assumed by a Trustee under a Trust Deed.